 On March 2, 2021, the 2018 LTIP performance-based awards vested.
 With respect to such awards, on March 2, 2018, the Compensation Committee set the three-year cumulative EPS at \$13.38, representing the target goal designed to result in an LTIP award payout equal to 100%.
 Similar to previous years, the Compensation Committee completed a pre-defined process to adjust the goal and to approve the adjustments that were made to the actual results, in each case, based on adjustments authorized under the 2018 LTIP.
-For the 2018 LTIP performance-based awards, the goal was adjusted to account for the impact of acquisitions and dispositions, including the Spin-Off; certain capital transactions (including capital stock repurchases); and the effects of changes in foreign exchange rates from the rates used in setting the goal.
+For the 2018 LTIP performance-based awards, the goal was adjusted to account for the impact of acquisitions and dispositions, including the spin-off and merger of our Animal Health business in February 2019 creating Covetrus, Inc., a separate publicly traded corporation (the "Spin-Off"); certain capital transactions (including capital stock repurchases); and the effects of changes in foreign exchange rates from the rates used in setting the goal.
 The three-year cumulative EPS performance goal for the performance-based restricted stock units granted under the 2018 LTIP was \$11.37 (as adjusted) and the actual three-year cumulative EPS was \$10.46 (as adjusted).
-On March 2, 2021, such awards vested with an achievement of 92% of the EPS performance goal and a payout awarded in shares of Company common stock equal to 20% of the original number of shares/units (adjusted for the effects of the Company's 2017 Stock Split and the Spin-Off) underlying the award granted (based on target goal performance).
+On March 2, 2021, such awards vested with an achievement of 92% of the EPS performance goal and a payout awarded in shares of Company common stock equal to 20% of the original number of shares/units (adjusted for the effects of the Spin-Off) underlying the award granted (based on target goal performance).